Key Takeaways:

 Fundamentals of Copyright Law

-In many jurisdictions, including India, it typically lasts for the life of the author plus an additional 60 years after the author’s death.
+In India, the duration of copyright in India typically lasts for the lifetime of the author plus sixty years after the author’s death.

 Registration